-2003: You are walking through the shopping malls on a beautiful summer day in the middle of August and you get a lot of bargains because the yearly summer sales are taking place.
+2003: You are walking through the shopping mall on a beautiful summer day in the middle of August, and you get a lot of bargains because the yearly summer sales are taking place.
 Every year around the same time, you browse your favorite shops and get your new favorite collection at a big discount.

-2022: After the abolition of clearance sales in 2004, everything has changed, you constantly see shops with discount offers throughout the year.
-You can’t keep track of when your favorite shops are offering big discounts, when collections are coming out, and all of a sudden all the young people are talking about is new “drops”!
-You ask yourself what exactly this is supposed to be and what this new “trend” – as they say nowadays – is all about.
+2023: After the abolition of clearance sales in 2004, everything has changed.
+You constantly see shops with discount offers throughout the year.
+You can't keep track of when your favorite shops are offering big discounts, when collections are coming out, and all of a sudden all the young people are talking about are new "drops"!
+You ask yourself what exactly this is supposed to be and what this new "trend" - as they say nowadays - is all about.

 We explain to you what has changed over the years and what "drops" and new trends are all about!

 Until 2004, the law regulated that shops always had to offer a sale in summer and winter.
-A fundamental difference since is that brands can now decide for themselves if and when they offer a price reduction.
-Disadvantage of this method, however, are that consumers no longer know exactly when which shop is holding a sale, whether it is the pre-season, the self-regulated summer and winter sales or other discount campaigns throughout the year.
-The only constant that remains from year to year is Cyber Week including Black Friday.
+A fundamental difference since then is that brands can now decide for themselves if and when they offer a price reduction.
+The disadvantage of this method, however, is that consumers no longer know exactly when which shop is holding a sale, whether it is the pre-season, the self-regulated summer and winter sales, or other discount campaigns throughout the year.
+The only constant that remains from year to year is Cyber Week, including Black Friday.

 Black Friday always falls on the Friday after Thanksgiving and signals the start of the Christmas shopping season.
 During this week, and especially on Black Friday, almost every retailer offers big discounts.
 Consumers rush to shops to get long-awaited products much cheaper.
 However, apart from Black Friday and Cyber Week, confusion arises for most when it comes to discount promotions.
 Nowadays, you tend to discover by chance that there are sales here and there, but you can no longer predict them and thus plan for them sensibly.
 Even more confusing is the fact that some shops always have a sales sign hanging in the window.
 However, this does not necessarily mean that there are discounts, but is often used to attract customers and simply to show: "there is something to buy here".